 SOBER-128 is a stream cipher designed by the QUALCOMM Australia team.
-Like RC4 you key it by calling add_entropy().
+Like RC4, you key it by calling add_entropy().
 There is no need to call ready() for this PRNG as it does not do anything.

-Note that this cipher has several oddities about how it operates.
-The first time you call add_entropy() that sets the cipher's key.
-Every other time you call the same function it sets the cipher's IV variable.
-The IV mechanism allows you to encrypt several messages with the same key and not re-use the same key material.
+Note: this cipher has several oddities about how it operates.
+The first call to add_entropy() sets the cipher's key.
+Every other time call to the add_entropy() function sets the cipher's IV variable.
+The IV mechanism allows you to encrypt several messages with the same key, and not re-use the same key material.

-Unlike Yarrow and Fortuna all of the entropy (and hence security) of this algorithm rests in the data you pass it on the first call to add_entropy().
+Unlike Yarrow and Fortuna, all of the entropy (and hence security) of this algorithm rests in the data you pass it on the first call to add_entropy().
 All buffers sent to add_entropy() must have a length that is a multiple of four bytes.

-Like RC4 the output of SOBER-128 is XOR'ed against the buffer you provide it.
-In this manner you can use sober128_read() as an encrypt (and decrypt) function.
+Like RC4, the output of SOBER-128 is XOR'ed against the buffer you provide it.
+In this manner, you can use sober128_read() as an encrypt (and decrypt) function.

-Since SOBER-128 has a fixed keying scheme and is very fast (faster than RC4) the ideal usage of SOBER-128 is to key it from the output of Fortuna (or Yarrow) and use it to encrypt messages.
+Since SOBER-128 has a fixed keying scheme, and is very fast (faster than RC4) the ideal usage of SOBER-128 is to key it from the output of Fortuna (or Yarrow), and use it to encrypt messages.
 It is also ideal for simulations which need a high quality (and fast) stream of bytes.